miakd/miakd.github.io/_posts/2018-1-8-afrofuturism.md

 *****

-*****

 Artists in the afro-futurist tradition encourage us to approach science and technology critically.
 By placing the narratives of oppression and disillusionment in proximity to science and technology, they complicate our notions of progress and modernity.
-As such, these artists articulate and engage with the many of the ideas that radical geographers grapple with.
+As such, these artists articulate and engage with the many of the ideas that radical geographers grapple with, and identify new directions for our thinking.

+*****

 *****